legacysurvey/legacysurvey/pages/dr8/description.rst

 The table below indicates the area covered in DR8 for different numbers of passes and in different filters across the entire *unique* survey area.
-Unique area is resolved by including all `DECaLS`_ images but only including `BASS`_ and `MzLS`_ images if they are both at Declination > 32.375\ |deg| and north of the Galactic Plane.
+Unique area is resolved by including all DECam images (the majority of which are from `DECaLS`_) but only including `BASS`_ and `MzLS`_ images if they are both at Declination > 32.375\ |deg| and north of the Galactic Plane.
-These are precise area estimates derived from the geometry of CCDs that contribute to the Legacy Surveys footprint.
+These are precise area estimates derived from the geometry of the CCDs that contribute to the Legacy Surveys footprint.

 ===================== ========== ========= =========
 Band/Number of Passes |geq| 1    |geq| 2   |geq| 3